Signs You Need Real Business Systems

 | Resolving conflicts and merges | 15-45 minutes, weekly | 50-150 hours |

+These are not theoretical risks.
+In October 2020, Public Health England lost 16,000 COVID test results because the data exceeded Excel's row limit of 65,536 rows in the legacy .xls format.
 The European Spreadsheet Risks Interest Group maintains a catalogue of documented spreadsheet failures across industries.
 The patterns are remarkably consistent: formula errors, version confusion, and manual processes that fail at scale.
+Research from EuSpRIG suggests that approximately 88% of spreadsheets contain errors, though most go undetected for months or years.

-The jump from a spreadsheet to a fully custom business system is not a single leap.
+The jump from a spreadsheet to a fully structured system is not a single leap.
 Most businesses move through stages, and understanding where you sit helps you choose the right next step.
-Not every business needs custom software.
-The honest answer depends on how unique your processes are.

 Individual